Lancashire · Private rented sector

-Tenancy agreements, notices, and compliance documents for Blackburn landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Blackburn's 16,000+ private landlords across Lancashire.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Blackburn with Darwen Borough Council as the local housing authority.

 Private rented households